Characteristic classes as complete obstructions: The plus-cohomology groups of a principal bundle

-\end{enumerate} {$\square$} \end{cor} As a consequence of Remark \ref{remtrace}, if two maps of bundles are plus-equivalent, they they are also based homotopic as pointed maps of pointed spaces.
-Therefore we obtain the following result. \begin{prop} Let $A$ be an abelian nice topological group, $G$ a nice topological groups or a matrix group, $X$ a CW-complex pointed in a vertex.
-For every pointed $G$-bundle $E$ over $X$ there is a \textbf{comparison map} of abelian groups
+\end{cor} As a consequence of Remark \ref{remtrace}, if two maps of bundles are plus-equivalent, they they are also based homotopic as pointed maps of pointed spaces.
+This can be summarized by the following fact.